valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 * Available in scripts: yes
 * Available in functions: no

-This function triggers a breakpoint when using the [Redis Lua debugger](/topics/ldb).
+This function triggers a breakpoint when using the [Valkey Lua debugger](/topics/ldb).

 ### <a name="redis.debug"></a> `redis.debug(x)`